Lester Shum: Post-Occupy activism

 Shum continued his pro-democracy activism after the Umbrella Movement.
 On 25 February 2015, he spoke at the Geneva Summit for Human Rights and Democracy with Alex Chow to an international audience of human rights activists.
 During his speech, Shum maintained his optimism about achieving change in Hong Kong through continuous attention and action.

-After the 2016 Hong Kong legislative election, Shum found employment as an assistant to localist lawmaker Eddie Chu.
+After the 2016 Hong Kong legislative election, Shum found employment as an assistant to localist camp lawmaker Eddie Chu.
 In April 2019, he filed a judicial review against, and sought an injunction to block, the government's planned transferral of a prime Central Harbourfront site to the unfettered control of the Chinese army.
 The action followed long-running public concern at the proposed transfer, and Shum stated the government's undertakings contradicted the public access and usage of the harbourfront.

 On 4 September 2019, Shum joined Chu and Joshua Wong as the trio arrived at Taipei, where they spoke about the ongoing Hong Kong protests at the Democratic Progressive Party’s headquarters.
 Shum told the Taiwanese press, "I hope people can brainstorm together on how to win this war against Beijing's white terror and authoritarian rule."
 The trio also appealed to the Taiwanese government to grant political asylum for the Hong Kong protesters.

 After the anti-mask law was introduced on 4 October, Shum and activist Leung Kwok-hung applied to the High Court for an interim injunction to halt the law on the same day.
 Shum explained the law could interfere with the freedom of expression and the right to peaceful assembly.
 The injunction was denied.